Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Georgetown, Guyana.

 The doctor will need the following items to complete the medical exam forms:

 Any medical examination fees, including x-ray and blood test fees, must be paid directly to the examining physician.
-Exams have a MAXIMUM fee of G$8,000.00 Guyanese dollars for applicants under 15 years of age and G$18,000.00 Guyanese dollars for applicants 15 years of age and older.
+If no vaccinations are needed, exams have a MAXIMUM fee of G$42,500.00 for applicants 15 years old and above, G$30,000.00 for children ages 2 – 14 and G$10,000.00 for applicants under 2 years old.

 If you have recently received a live vaccine from another source, be aware that you must wait 30 days before receiving another live vaccine.
 If you have any questions regarding vaccination, the panel physician’s office can assist you.

 Please be prepared to pay the physician’s fee (including any vaccination fees) in cash (Guyanese or U.S. dollars).
 If the doctor refers you for further tests or consultations, you will be responsible for any additional costs incurred.

 Note: No fasting is required for applicants prior to the medical exam.
 Applicants may have a normal breakfast.

 The medical examination will include a medical history review, physical examination, and gonorrhea testing, chest X-ray and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available here.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant visa vaccination requirements are available here.
 You can also read Frequently Asked Questions about our medical examination requirements online.